T0stbrot/go-mtr/README.md

 # Usage
 - `go-mtr <ipv4/ipv6>`

+# If using a NetAdapterCx Driver instead of NDIS the RTT times are almost completely inaccurate.
+I am not sure what exactly causes this or how to fix it, but it only seems to appear when using a NetAdapterCx Driver.

 # It doesn't work for me, what do i do?
 You need to allow ICMP(v6) trough Windows Firewall rules: